Sector Coverage

 Latest Developments

-We invite interested parties with significant expertise in this sector to join the LTSPFBA implementation effort, and to consider contributing in a leadership capacity.
+As noted above, the lead role for this sector is open for capture.
+We invite interested parties with expertise in the provision of Social Protection services to join the LTSPFBA implementation effort, and to consider contributing in a leadership capacity.

 Important Information